Dror-fireboy1705/op-uni_final_project/README.md

 # op-uni
-Project for the open university.
+Project for a course of the open university.
 The project was to make the initial part of an assembler for the "assembly" coding language.

 Summery: the assembler recieves a text file of what is assumed to be code made in "assembly".
 The assembler takes that file as input and outputs a file with summerized data ready for further incoding into binary.